Yelp/elastalert/docs/source/elastalert.rst

 - "Match on any event matching a given filter" (``any`` type)
 - "Match when a field has two different values within some time" (``change`` type)

-Currently, we only have support built in for two alert types:
+Currently, we have support built in for two alert types:

 - Email
 - JIRA